 Ease of Use

-Every pair of workout headphones has some sort of controls that let you perform basic functions, like play/pause or skip tracks, without taking your phone out of your pocket.
+At just 10%, ease of use is the metric with the most minor influence on the overall score, but it is still an important aspect to consider.
+Every pair of workout headphones has some controls that let you perform basic functions, like play/pause or skip tracks, without taking your phone out of your pocket.
 Some also have associated apps that allow you to access more advanced features and adjust bass, mid, and treble levels.
-We compared all of these features to assess which are the easiest to use.
+We compared all of these features to assess the easiest to use.

+We spent hundreds of hours working out, running, and biking to find the very best model for every activity.
 The right pair of workout headphones can be a gamechanger, making getting to the gym or out on a run infinitely more enjoyable.
-We spent hundreds of hours working out, running, and biking to find the very best model for every activity.
-We hope our testing results have helped you find the best way to stay entertained and motivated during your next workout.
+We hope our testing results have helped you find the best earbuds to keep you entertained and motivated during your next workout.